piddlingtuna/COMP2511_21T2/week09/README.md

 We now want to refactor the code so that when the characters are created, they are put in a random location in a grid of length 5.

-1. How does the Factory Pattern (AKA Factory Method) allow us to abstract construction of objects, and how will it improve our design with this new requirement?
+1. How does the Factory Pattern allow us to abstract construction of objects, and how will it improve our design with this new requirement?

+We can abstract the construction of characters so we don't have to directly deal with constructors.
+This means we could use a subtype like `MegaQueen` instead of `Queen` without changing the interface of `CharacterFactory.createQueen`.
+We could also abstract generating random numbers, simplifying object creation.

 2. Use the Factory Pattern to create a series of object factories for each of the character types, and change the `main` method of `Game.java` to use these factories.

+See `src/thrones/CharacterFactory.java`.